Home Warranty Service Fees Explained: Costs, How They Work & What to Expect

 What You Can Expect to Pay in 2026

-• Higher-tier plans: Up to $150 per visit (though these often come with lower monthly premiums)
+• Higher-tier fees: Up to $150 per visit (typically paired with the lowest monthly premiums)

 Who Do You Pay?